Regional Arts Fund supports 18 new projects across NSW in 202006.11.2019

 ARAA Connect will increase employment and economic opportunities for Aboriginal artists in Regional and Remote New South Wales by building the capacity and creativity of Aboriginal communities through a series of professional and creative workshops delivered by Aboriginal people, for Aboriginal people, with a focus on building sustainable economic, social, emotional and cultural development outcomes.

-Paul Fletcher, Federal Minister for the Arts, also made his own announcement of the successful applicants from accross the country – Read Here
+Paul Fletcher, Federal Minister for the Arts, also made his own announcement of the successful applicants from across the country – Read Here